-- Well behaved dogs on leads are welcome in the Museum garden.
+- Well behaved dogs on leads are welcome in the garden of Jane Austen’s House.

 She was moreover noisy and wild, hated confinement and cleanliness, and loved nothing so well in the world as rolling down the green slope at the back of the house.
 Jane Austen, Northanger Abbey

 Family tickets are available at Jane Austen’s House and all of our tickets are valid for one year from date of purchase, excluding special event days.
 That is a lot of days out for the price of one!